 How to Get from Marco Polo Airport to Venice

-It is arguably one of the most breathtakingly interesting cities in the world, full of endless labyrinthine canals, bridges, and narrow streets, all telling stories of art, commerce, and grandeur that go back centuries.
+It is undoubtedly one of the most fascinating cities in the world, filled with an endless maze of canals, bridges, and narrow alleys, all of which tell centuries-old stories of art, trade, and grandeur.

-Its main airport, Venice Marco Polo Airport, located on the mainland about 13 kilometres from the city centre, is the entryway for millions of visitors touring the wonders of St Mark's Square, the Grande Canale, and the timeless beauty of this floating city.
+Its main airport, Venice Marco Polo Airport, located on the mainland about 13 kilometres from the city centre, is the gateway for millions of visitors who come to see the wonders of St Mark’s Square, the Grand Canal, and the timeless beauty of this floating city.

 Unmissable Venice Tours

-The journey from Marco Polo Airport to the heart of Venice is a short but distinctive transition from land to water.
-The eight miles (13 km) car ride symbolizes an entry into another world, one where boats have replaced cars and canals have taken the place of streets.
+The journey from Marco Polo Airport to central Venice is a short but special transition from land to water.
+The eight-mile (13 km) car ride symbolises entry into another world, where boats have replaced cars and canals have replaced roads.

-All land means of transport have a destination at Piazzale Roma, the only transport hub in the city reachable by road.
+The destination for all land transport is Piazzale Roma, the city’s only transport hub accessible by road.

-From there, water transport takes over in distributing travellers throughout Venice's six Sestieri, which include San Marco Venice, Dorsoduro Venezia, Cannaregio Venice, Santa Croce Venice, San Polo Venice, and Venice Castello.
+From there, water transport is responsible for taking travellers into Venice’s six sestieri, including San Marco Venice, Dorsoduro Venezia, Cannaregio Venice, Santa Croce Venice, San Polo Venice, and Venice Castello.

-Hence, the choice of transport means will depend not just on budget but also on luggage, time of arrival, and area of stay, whether near Rialto Market and the Pescheria, St Mark's Basilica, or the quiet charm of Giudecca.
+Therefore, the mode of transport depends not only on budget, but also on luggage, arrival time, and the location of the stay, whether near Rialto Market and the Pescheria, St Mark’s Basilica, or the quiet charm of Giudecca.

-Alilaguna Water Bus is an excellent choice for those who want a scenic and authentic arrival.
-The service connects Marco Polo Airport directly to Venice by several routes across the lagoon, allowing views of San Giorgio Maggiore, Basilica di Santa Maria Della Salute, and the Bridge of Sighs.
+The Alilaguna Water Bus is an excellent option for those who want a scenic and authentic arrival.
+This service connects Marco Polo Airport directly to Venice across the lagoon on several routes, offering views of San Giorgio Maggiore, the Basilica di Santa Maria della Salute, and the Bridge of Sighs.

 There are three main lines:

-Blu Line - Blue Line: From/To airport to San Marco, with stops at Murano, Fondamente Nove, Zattere.
+Blue Line - Blue Line: From the airport to San Marco, with stops at Murano, Fondamente Nove, and Zattere.

-Orange Line (Arancio): From the airport to Piazzale Roma, it makes stops including Rialto Bridge, Ca’ Rezzonico, and Guglie.
+Orange Line (Arancio): From the airport to Piazzale Roma, stopping at Rialto Bridge, Ca’ Rezzonico, and Guglie.

-Red Line (Rossa): Running seasonally, this line serves Giudecca and Lido di Venezia.
+Red Line (Rossa): This seasonal line serves Giudecca and Lido di Venezia.

-The trip generally takes 60 to 75 minutes, depending on the route and the number of stops en route.
+This trip usually takes 60 to 75 minutes, depending on the route and the number of stops along the way.

-Advantages: The Alilaguna service provides for an immersive introduction to the city's lagoon for travellers.
-Passengers enjoy views of The Venetian Lagoon, Basilica di Santa Maria Gloriosa dei Frari, and the city skyline long before reaching St Mark’s Square.
-It's ideal for those staying near San Marco and Castello Itinerary areas or waterfront hotels such as those on Zattere.
+Advantages: The Alilaguna service gives travellers a spectacular introduction to the city lagoon.
+Long before reaching St Mark’s Square, passengers can enjoy views of the Venetian Lagoon, Basilica di Santa Maria Gloriosa dei Frari, and the city skyline.
+It is especially good for those staying near San Marco and the Castello itinerary area or at waterfront hotels such as those near Zattere.

-Tickets and Booking: Generally, one-way fares range between €15 and €18.
-Online tickets are available via official sources as well as from kiosks inside the airport arrival hall.
-Travellers are advised to validate tickets before boarding.
-Online booking is recommended during high season or during Venice Carnival, when there will be a large volume of passengers.
+Tickets and booking: Generally, a one-way fare is between €15 and €18.
+Tickets can be obtained online through official sources as well as from kiosks inside the airport arrivals hall.
+Travellers are advised to validate their tickets before boarding.
+Online booking is recommended during peak season or during the Venice Carnival, when passenger numbers are very high.

 Option 2: Bus to Piazzale Roma

-For speed and economy, the bus remains the most convenient way of reaching the historic centre.
-It is also the best choice for travellers continuing onto vaporetto lines or onward destinations like Venice Mestre.
+For speed and affordability, the bus is the easiest way to reach the historic centre.
+It is also the best option for travellers continuing onward to vaporetto lines or places such as Venice Mestre.

 Two major bus operators serve this route:

-ATVO Express Bus: This is a non-stop service that travels directly from the airport to Piazzale Roma and vice versa every 20 minutes.
-The journey takes approximately 20–25 minutes.
+ATVO Express Bus: This is a non-stop service running directly every 20 minutes between the airport and Piazzale Roma.
+The journey takes about 20–25 minutes.

-ACTV Line 5: A public bus that has several local stops before arriving in Venice, which takes about 30–35 minutes.
+ACTV Line 5: A public bus with several local stops before reaching Venice, taking approximately 30–35 minutes.

 Option 3: Private Water Taxi

-The most luxurious and truly effortless way to reach central Venice is by private Water Taxi.
-The service does door-to-door delivery directly onto the hotel docks, sometimes under iconic bridges and around the façades of the Palazzo Grassi, Ca' d'Oro, and Ca' Rezzonico.
+The most elegant and truly easy way to reach central Venice is by private water taxi.
+This service provides direct door-to-door delivery to hotel docks, sometimes passing beneath famous bridges and by the exteriors of Palazzo Grassi, Ca' d'Oro, and Ca' Rezzonico.

 Advantages